 Research

-Along with my collaborators, I am exploring ways to remove the effect of gravitational lensing due to the large-scale distribution of matter from the observed B-mode polarization of the cosmic microwave background (CMB).
+A focal point of my work is using the gravitational lensing of the CMB caused by the large-scale distribution of matter to test the cosmological model and fundamental Physics.
+One very active topic of research that I am involved in is the reconstruction and removal of lensing-induced contamination from the observed B-mode polarization of the CMB.
 This is a crucial step in the search for the very weak primordial B-mode signal that is thought to have been produced by gravitational waves generated during cosmic inflation, a tiny fraction of a second after the beginning of time.

 About me